Livestock Guardian Dogs: Breeds and Training Guide

 Great Pyrenees, Anatolian Shepherd, Maremma, and more.
 How to choose, bond, and train a working guardian dog for your homestead.

-How to Milk a Goat: A Step-by-Step Guide for Beginners How to Milk a Goat: A Step-by-Step Guide for Beginners Key Takeaways A milking stand makes the process dramatically easier and keeps the goat calm and still during milking Sanitation is everything — clean hands, clean udder, clean equipment, and rapid cooling of milk prevent…
+How to Milk a Goat: A Step-by-Step Guide for Beginners How to Milk a Goat: A Step-by-Step Guide for Beginners Key Takeaways A milking stand makes the process dramatically easier and keeps the goat calm and still during milking Sanitation is everything, clean hands, clean udder, clean equipment, and rapid cooling of milk prevent off-flavors…

 TL;DR: Rabbits are low-noise, space-efficient homestead animals that produce meat, fiber, and manure.
 Before you bring any home, check your state’s RHDV2 status, find a rabbit-savvy vet, and set up basic biosecurity.
 Choose a breed matched to your goal (meat, fiber, or pets), house them in a well-ventilated hutch, and feed a hay-forward diet.
 Five…

-🐷 Key Takeaways Kunekune and American Guinea Hog are the best pig breeds for small homesteads — they thrive on pasture with minimal grain Two pigs need about 1/4 acre of pasture and a simple three-sided shelter Realistic budget: $600–$1,200 for two feeder pigs, fencing, shelter, and 6 months of feed A pig raised on…
+🐷 Key Takeaways Kunekune and American Guinea Hog are the best pig breeds for small homesteads, they thrive on pasture with minimal grain Two pigs need about 1/4 acre of pasture and a simple three-sided shelter Realistic budget: $600–$1,200 for two feeder pigs, fencing, shelter, and 6 months of feed A pig raised on your…

-🐐 Key Takeaways Nigerian Dwarf goats are the best beginner breed — they’re small, friendly, and produce up to 2 quarts of milk per day You need a minimum of 2 goats (they’re herd animals and get depressed alone) and about 200 sq ft of pasture per goat Realistic Year 1 cost: $800–$1,500 including shelter,…
+🐐 Key Takeaways Nigerian Dwarf goats are the best beginner breed, they’re small, friendly, and produce up to 2 quarts of milk per day You need a minimum of 2 goats (they’re herd animals and get depressed alone) and about 200 sq ft of pasture per goat Realistic Year 1 cost: $800–$1,500 including shelter, fencing,…